 I was expecting to enjoy London but, you know, the same way that you like big Cities.
-But, for some reasons, it seems that the British Capitale has made it to my heart.
+But, for some reason, it seems that the British Capitale has made it to my heart.

 The Story — 5 Days in London

 So, if you follow me on Social Media (and especially on Instagram), you probably know that I was in London for some days last week.
-As many people have been asking me : why is that ?
-Why was I in London ?
-First thing : it is nor work, nor blog or anything related.
-I have been wanting to visit the City for years now, but for some reasons I always postponed.
+As many people have been asking me: why is that?
+Why was I in London?
+First thing: it is neither work nor blog or anything related.
+I have been wanting to visit the City for years now, but for some reason I always postponed.

-From the weather (that was way more lenient that I expected) to the people and the culture of the city, I really liked this first stay in London.
-Also, I absolutely love the english language so it was really interesting to actually get to speak it in front on native people and hear them answering me.
-Let’s say it was basically cool just being in an english atmosphere.
+From the weather (that was way more lenient than I expected) to the people and the culture of the city, I really liked this first stay in London.
+Also, I absolutely love the English language so it was really interesting to actually get to speak it in front of native people and hear them answering me.
+Let's say it was basically cool just being in an English atmosphere.

 I'm as much a lover of the City as the Countryside.
 London like Paris and every metropolis is very polluted (ambient pollution), very populated hence very stressful but, this time it didn't matter.
 I found it gorgeous and I fell in love with the British Capitale ❤️.
 Am I a Londoner already? ✨

-Planning to visit London soon too ?
-Well, here are some ideas I could throw in your bucket list…
+Planning to visit London soon too?
+Well, here are some ideas I could throw on your bucket list...

 Place to go to

 - Oxford Street.
-Almost like our typical Champs Elysées or rather our Parisians Grands Boulevards, the Oxford Street is a huge and gorgeous commercial Street located in the heart of London.
-Since I went there in mid-november I was amaze by the beauty of the street and its Christmas lights.
-Oh, and in this street you’ll find the famous “Harry Potter themed Primark” everyone have been talking about these past weeks (as a matter of facts it’s not that crazy but anyway).
+Almost like our typical Champs Elysées or rather our Parisians Grands Boulevards, Oxford Street is a huge and gorgeous commercial Street located in the heart of London.
+Since I went there in mid-November I was amazed by the beauty of the street and its Christmas lights.
+Oh, and in this street, you'll find the famous "Harry Potter-themed Primark" everyone has been talking about these past weeks (as a matter of facts it's not that crazy but anyway).

-- Jamie’s Italian Restaurant : One of the first place I went to in the capital on a recommendation from my host/friend and I adored it.
+- Jamie's Italian Restaurant: One of the first places I went to in the capital on a recommendation from my host/friend and I adored it.
 Lovely place to eat and delicious food.
 Especially the desserts!

 Things to do